Small Group Learning

 In this spirit, I will make full scholarships available each year to applicants who are BIPOC (Black, Indigenous, People of Color).

 Scholarships are granted to those who demonstrate the ability to address racial and social justice in their work as CST practitioners.
 Scholarships cover the workshop fees only.
 They do not cover books, materials, lodging, meals, or transportation, which must be covered by the participant.
 These are not work-study scholarships.
-The scholarship is a gift from Carol Gray for the benefit of your community.
+The scholarship is a gift from Carol Gray for the benefit of under-served communities.